Adult One-on-One Dog Training

 To solve behavioural problems in dogs, it is essential to know how dogs think, what makes them tick, understand how a dog perceives the environment it lives in, and see the world through the dog’s eyes.
 Dogs living amongst us are a well-loved part of our lives and our society, a dog, however, does not understand what our society is made of and how to live in it unless the human leader shows it the way.

 Our dogs have descended from the wolf.
 Within the wolf pack, there is a strong hierarchical leadership structure, with the Alpha male and the Alpha female being the pack leaders.
-The pack leaders communicate their leadership by sending four distinct signals to their pack members by which they establish and maintain this leadership position.
-One of the signals relates to the way food is distributed.
-There are also other lower-level leadership positions within a wolf pack.
+The pack leaders communicate their leadership to pack members using distinct leadership signals by which they establish and maintain their leadership position.
+One of these signals relates to the way food is allocated.

-When you learn about the four pillars by which you can communicate in a language your dog can understand, you speak the dog’s language.
+When you learn about the leadership pillars by which you can communicate in a language your dog can understand, - wolf- you speak the dog’s language.
 This is the most effective way to communicate with your dog, and it resolves any behavioural problems your dog has.

 Dog Training Dunedin

-No matter what behavioural problem your dog may have, Paws4Success coaches you to understand and apply the four pillars of dog leadership, transforming your dog into a well-behaved, emotionally stable and content dog.
+No matter what behavioural problems your dog may have, Paws4Success coaches you to understand and apply these leadership pillars of dog ownership, transforming your dog into a well-behaved, emotionally stable and content dog.

 Don’t miss out on this transformative opportunity for your dog and build the peaceful and harmonious relationship with your dog you always wanted.